UniMath/agda-unimath/src/metric-spaces/similarity-of-elements-pseudometric-spaces.lagda.md

   ( B : Pseudometric-Space l1' l2')
   ( f : isometry-Pseudometric-Space A B)
   where abstract

+  preserves-sim-map-isometry-Pseudometric-Space :
+    ( x y : type-Pseudometric-Space A) →
+    ( sim-Pseudometric-Space A x y) →
+    ( sim-Pseudometric-Space B
+      ( map-isometry-Pseudometric-Space A B f x)
+      ( map-isometry-Pseudometric-Space A B f y)) preserves-sim-map-isometry-Pseudometric-Space =
+    preserves-sim-map-short-function-Pseudometric-Space
+      ( A)
+      ( B)
+      ( short-isometry-Pseudometric-Space A B f)

   reflects-sim-map-isometry-Pseudometric-Space :
     ( x y : type-Pseudometric-Space A) →